hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/695_scc_x.md

 you are doomed!'
 Therefore has this lethargy crept into the very vitals of India.
 Hence we must explain to men in simple words the highest ideas of the Vedas and the Vedanta.
-Through the imparting of moral principles, good behaviour, and education we must make the Chandâla come up to the level of the Brahmana.
+Through the imparting of moral principles, good behaviour, and education we must make the Chandāla come up to the level of the Brahmana.
 Come, write out all these things in the *Udbodhan* and awaken everyone, young and old, man and woman.
 Then only shall I know that your study of the Vedas and Vedanta has been a